ahashim/algorithms/README.md

 use the formula to verify that all squeaks fall within an acceptable range of virality as blocks elapse.

-If we assume a virality coefficient of `0.85` for a squeak to be considered "viral", this chart visually confirms that roughly 15% of squeaks that were generated achieved that coefficient in the distribution.
+If we assume a virality score of `95` for a squeak to be considered "viral", this chart visually confirms that roughly 5% of squeaks that were generated achieved that score in the distribution within the first few blocks.

 ![baseline virality of sample squeaks](./virality/figures/generated_data.png "Virality from generated squeaks")